 Consider working with a Real Estate Agent

 It's always a good idea to work with a professional to help you find the perfect multifamily home for your real estate investing strategy.
 If you want to buy an apartment building, look for someone who specializes in commercial real estate.
-If you want to buy a multifamily home with four units or less, look for someone with single family rental property experience.
+If you want to buy a multifamily home with four units or less, look for someone experienced in single-family rental property.

 Evaluating a Multifamily Investment Property